athomasoriginal/com.betweentwoparens/src/pages/blog-posts/009-what-are-the-clojure-tools.md

  :aliases {...}}
 ```

+With this file we describe the dependencies our project needs, where our project should look to find our source code and tests and shortcuts for running our project's code.

-This is the file where you define the libraries your project needs, shortcuts and where to find your projects code.
-Ultimately, it's just a map with some keys.
-Now, it might seem odd that I think of this as a separate "tool".
-The reason I do this is because this is just an edn map with well defined k/v pairs.
+Now, given this is just an `edn` file it can be odd to think of it as a separate "tool".
+The reason I believe this is done is because the shape of the `edn` map is well defined.
+Which could be seen as acting like a contract.

-So what this means is that, in theory, you don't need to use `tools.deps.alpha`.
-Instead, you could build your own version of `tools.deps.alpha` which consumes the `deps.edn` file and has it's own way of resolving dependencies.
-I'm not encouraging this, i'm just explaining why I see it as standing on it's own.
+What this means is that this file is an extensible tool.
+In other words, you could write your own `tools.deps.alpha` which knows how to consume this file and be compliant with projects which use it.
+Now, there isn't really a need to do this, but it's an example to illustrate why it can be seen as a tool.

 ## Clojure CLI Tools Installer